 With the dieting mindset, everything you eat and every you do in terms of physical activity, is filtered through the view of 'will this make me thinner?'.
 At best, this approach will strip the enjoyment out of food and movement and make you feel self-conscious about your body.
 At worst, this mindset can be the beginning of a slow slide into disordered eating and even full-blown eating disorders.

-When we talk of disordered eating, this may mean yo-yo dieting, excessive exercising in the pursuit of 'burning off excess calories' and cycling between periods of restriction and binging.
-The patterns of these behaviors are not worlds away from eating disorders, such as Binge Eating Disorder (episodes of quickly consuming a large amount of food), Bulimia (binging and purging, often via laxatives, self-induced vomiting), Anorexia (severe restriction of food intake) and Orthorexia (and obsession with the health benefits of food).
+When we talk of disordered eating, this may mean yo-yo dieting, excessive exercising in the pursuit of 'burning off excess calories' and cycling between periods of restriction and bingeing.
+The patterns of these behaviours are not worlds away from eating disorders, such as Binge Eating Disorder (episodes of quickly consuming a large amount of food), Bulimia (bingeing and purging, often via laxatives, self-induced vomiting), Anorexia (severe restriction of food intake) and Orthorexia (and obsession with the health benefits of food).